-The recent collapse of Archegos Capital shows the fragility of the entire system, and how a little family office blowing up can shake the entire financial system.
+The recent collapse of Archegos Capital shows the fragility of the entire system.
+How a little family office blowing up can shake the entire financial system.
 Let’s not forget that over 20 years ago, LTCM imploded and was close to bringing down the entire market stability with it.

 Although this indicator should not be used to make stock market predictions.
-It strikes me as an interesting coincidence that the put to call ratio is at its lowest in five years.
-This simply reinstated the extreme bullishness of the market overall, and as a contrarian it signals that there might be value in being short.
+It strikes me as an interesting coincidence that the put/call ratio is at its lowest in five years.
+This simply reinstated the extreme bullishness of the market overall, and as a contrarian, it signals that there might be value in being short.

 The put/call ratio has been in a steep decline after the March 2020 crash.
 Sinking to its six-year low in June of 2020, and reaching a twenty-year low of 0.39 in September 2020.
 This year, it has reached even lower levels, 0.34 on the 13th of January, and nearly retested that low on the 24th of February reaching 0.35.
 Since then it has climbed back up to 0.5.

-Another aspect that reinforces the extreme bullishness is – the fact that some of the most renowned funds focused on shorting stocks have seen their AUM decline considerably, according to Institutional Investor.
-Kynikos Associates led by Jim Chanos, the most renowned short seller saw their AUM decline to $405M from around $932M.
-Sophos, which launched in 2020 with $1.16B AUM and ended the year with $258M.
-Although it is imperceptible if some of the decline can be attributed to negative returns or redemptions.
+Another aspect that reinforces the extreme bullishness is - the fact that some of the most renowned funds focused on shorting stocks have seen their AUM declined considerably, according to Institutional Investor.
+Kynikos Associates led by Jim Chanos, the most renowned short-seller saw their AUM decline to $405M from around $932M.
+Sophos launched in 2020 with $1.16B AUM and ended the year with $258M.
+Although it is imperceptible if some of the declines can be attributed to negative returns or redemptions.
 It is fair to assume at this point that investors’ that were previously bearish are now turning bullish.

-We have recently seen how excessive leverage poses a systematic risk.
-The apparently small family office of Archegos Capital, showed how fragile the system really is.
+We have recently seen how excessive leverage poses a systematic risk and increases the chances of a market correction.
+The apparently small family office of Archegos Capital showed how fragile the system really is.
 Tail risk should not be ignored at this point.
-It took just a few stocks plummeting to completely wipe out Archegos Capital that lost $20B in just two days.
+It took just a few stocks plummeting to completely wipe out Archegos Capital lost $20B in just two days.

 Bloomberg has recently reported on a massive VIX trade.
 A total of 200,000 contracts were transacted.
-According to Bloomberg the settled price was $3.4 for the calls with a strike price of 25.
-Apparently the same trader sold calls at a strike price of 40 for $1.3.
-At this point it is both impossible to determine who is behind the trade, and their intentions.
-For all I know it could even be a hedge against long positions.
-Nonetheless it appears that the trader behind this massive block purchase of VIX calls is expecting it to stay between 25-40, which signals a potential decline but not a total meltdown like we saw in March 2020, when the VIX reached over 80.
+According to Bloomberg, the settled price was $3.4 for the calls with a strike price of 25.
+Apparently, the same trader sold calls at a strike price of 40 for $1.3.
+At this point, it is impossible to determine who is behind the trade, and their intentions.
+For all, I know it could even be a hedge against long positions.
+Nonetheless, it appears that the trader behind this massive block purchase of VIX calls is expecting it to stay between 25-40, which signals a potential decline but not a total meltdown like we saw in March 2020, when the VIX reached over 80.

-For small businesses the increased corporate tax rate, along with the higher minimum wage will put some smaller businesses at risk.
-These tax increases, along with the minimum wage increase are in now way beneficial to stock prices.
-At this point there seems to be a lack of news or positive developments that could propel this market to new all time highs.
+For small businesses, the increased corporate tax rate, along with the higher minimum wage will put some smaller businesses at risk.
+These tax increases, along with the minimum wage increase are in no way beneficial to stock prices.
+At this point, there seems to be a lack of news or positive developments that could propel this market to new all-time highs.

-As a value investor I am constantly trying to look for underpriced securities, and it has been a challenge particularly in the past six months.
+As a value investor, I am constantly trying to look for underpriced securities, and it has been a challenge particularly in the past six months.
 It does not mean that there aren’t value stocks out there at an attractive price.
 Or interesting companies, and situations that you can take advantage of.
-But the fact is that since March 2020, every single stock seems to be highly valued, and at this point there seems to be more value in going short than in going long.
+But the fact is that since March 2020, every single stock seems to be highly valued, and at this point, there seems to be more value in going short than in going long.
 Regression to the mean will eventually kick in.
-At this point it seems far more risky to buy ordinary companies at 20x earnings than to try and short some overvalued stocks that will never justify their current valuations.
+At this point, it seems far riskier to buy ordinary companies at 20x earnings than to try and short some overvalued stocks that will never justify their current valuations.